philipce/gruffle/README.md

 ## Overview

 The most straightforward way to code up some arbitrary job is as a monolithic function.
-This isn't necessarily a bad approach--it's easy to do, may be performant, and can be quite readable when well-factored.
+This isn't necessarily a bad approach—it's easy to do, may be performant, and can be quite readable when well-factored.
 For example, consider the job defined below:

 ```ruby
 def job(input)